qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 **Command line option** ``--authdbdirectory``

-Again, this option is similar to the one above but define the path to the directory where the authentication database will be stored.
+This option is similar to the one above but define the path to the directory where the authentication database will be stored.

 **Command line option** ``--code``